 Which can be hard if we have no idea what constitutes good manners.
 Start by asking the elderly, and try to update the outdated ones for the modern times.

 Nothing wrong with being proud of the work you do; if it benefits people in some way, it only makes sense that you are.
 Just don’t lose sense of the ground you’re treading, the people who have guided and will continue to guide you in your endeavors.

 But knowing that there are other possible realities than that of the oppressive Capitalist machination, I can’t just accept the unfairness.
 For the time being, yes, I know that, and I can tolerate it up to a point, because doing so doesn’t paralyze me.

 I dream of a time when we can accept that Life is fair, because we have made it to be.

 “know when to keep your mouth shut.”

 Which might involve all or a combination of the following: (a) getting off of the internet; (b) staying away from unkind people; (c) being alone.
 And the last two are already mentioned above, so you’d be hitting multiple birds here.

 “learn from the past. plan for the future.”

-As with any search for the truth, never just stick to one version of the Past presented by any historian.
+As with any search for truth, never stick to one version of the Past presented by any historian.
 Check multiple sources.
 They say history is written by the victors.
 We should be wary then of the accounts of the past as they may be tainted with the biases of the storyteller.

 As for the future: we can only prepare for it after we’ve done our best.
 As of writing this, there’s no known technology yet that can reliably, consistently predict the future.
-Six months ago, we made plans for the future.
-And then the COVID-19 happened.

 “live in the present.”